eturchenkov/hayloft/README.md

 python babyagi.py
 ```

 Go to back to browser and select first session from session list that is stream session of current BabyAGI execution.
-All session stored and you can explore them at any time.
+All sessions will be stored and you can explore them at any time.